geovedi/book-notes/2012/the-universe-inside-you.en.md

 So, as we savor each morsel and appreciate the flavors that dance on our taste buds, let us also acknowledge the journey that food embarks upon within us.
 The digestive system, with its exquisite ballet of chemical reactions and mechanical motions, enables us to derive nourishment and energy from the food we consume.
 It is a system that operates diligently, day in and day out, allowing us to keep marching on, sustained by the power of food.

 ## Feeling dizzy
-- Dizziness is a common experience and can be triggered by various factors, including changes in body position, motion, and balance.
-- The inner ear plays a crucial role in maintaining balance and equilibrium, and disturbances in this system can lead to dizziness.
-- Motion sickness is a form of dizziness caused by conflicting sensory signals from the eyes and inner ear.
-- The brain processes sensory information and coordinates body movements to maintain balance.
-- Disorders of the inner ear, such as Meniere's disease, can cause chronic dizziness and vertigo.
-- Dizziness can also be a symptom of other medical conditions, such as low blood pressure or dehydration.
-- Lifestyle changes and medical treatments can help alleviate and manage dizziness symptoms.

 Feeling dizzy, that momentary loss of balance and spatial orientation, is an experience familiar to nearly all of us.
 Whether it's that fleeting sensation of lightheadedness upon standing up too quickly or the unsettling feeling of motion sickness during a turbulent plane ride, dizziness is an intricate dance between our body and the forces that act upon it.

 At its core, dizziness is a sensory puzzle.
 Our body relies on a remarkable equilibrium system to maintain balance, allowing us to navigate the world with ease.
 This intricate system involves multiple components, with the inner ear being a critical player.
 Nestled within the temporal bone, the inner ear houses structures responsible for detecting motion and providing feedback to the brain about our body's position in space.